🎁 10 free on your first order from €40 with code NEW 🎁

 Serving: 100grCalories: 250kcal

-Keyword aperitif, fish roe, Greek cuisine, spread, tarama
+Keyword aperitif, Greek cuisine, fish roe, tarama, spread

 Tried this recipe?Let us know how it was!

 Tarama is a creamy and tasty spread, emblematic of Greek cuisine.
-Made from salted fish roe, this preparation is often served as an aperitif or starter.
-It is distinguished by its creamy texture and its subtle, iodized taste, which delights the taste buds.
-Immerse yourself in the world of tarama and discover everything you need to know to appreciate all its subtleties.
+Based on salted fish roe, this preparation is often served as an aperitif or starter.
+It is distinguished not only by its creamy texture, but also by its subtle, iodized taste, which delights the taste buds.
+So dive into the world of tarama and discover everything you need to know to fully appreciate all its subtleties.

 The History of Tarama

 The tarama has ancient origins, dating back to the Byzantine era.
-Traditionally prepared with fish roe, such as carp or mullet, it is a seafood specialty that has survived the centuries.
-In Greece, this recipe is particularly associated with the period of Orthodox Lent, where it replaces meat dishes.
-It is also very popular in Mediterranean countries, each having their own version of this delicious spread.
-Tarama symbolizes the simplicity and richness of Greece’s culinary traditions, celebrating the flavors of the sea in an exquisite way.
+Since then, it has been traditionally prepared with fish roe, such as carp or mullet.
+It’s a seafood speciality that has stood the test of time.
+In Greece in particular, this recipe is particularly associated with the Orthodox Lenten period, when it replaces meat dishes.
+It is also very popular in Mediterranean countries, each with its own version of this delicious spread.
+Tarama symbolizes the simplicity and richness of Greece’s culinary traditions, and is an exquisite celebration of the flavors of the sea.

 Essential Ingredients

 The main ingredients of tarama are fish roe, often carp or mullet, stale bread, olive oil, lemon juice and garlic.
-Each ingredient plays a crucial role in creating the texture and flavor of tarama.
+Indeed, each ingredient plays a crucial role in creating the texture and flavor of tarama.
 The fish eggs bring a salty and marine note, while the stale bread, once soaked, gives body to the preparation.
-Olive oil and lemon juice add a richness and freshness that balances the intense flavor of the fish roe.
-These elements, combined harmoniously, make taramasalata an essential delicacy.
+Olive oil and lemon juice add a richness and freshness that balances the intense taste of the roe.
+These elements, combined harmoniously, make tarama an unmissable delicacy.

 Preparing Tarama